Perfect for Colder Nights

 Warm your soul with our hearty Slow Cooker Sorghum and Black Bean Chili.
 This recipe is the perfect blend between comfort food and nutritious ingredients, making this ideal for chilly nights or cozy family get-togethers.
-Not only is this dish easy to create, but it also contains sorghum, which is one of our favorite grains to cook with.
+Not only is this dish easy to create, but it also contains sorghum, which is a nourishing grain to cook with.
 Sorghum is rich in flavor, and it’s also a great nutrition booster because it’s a good source of whole grains and protein, which will help satiate while providing exceptional flavors.
-This makes sorghum the perfect grain to have in your kitchen, as you can batch cook it, store it, and add it to soups, salads, or muffinslater on in the week.
-We love that this dish can be made in a slow cooke, as this kitchen device is an economical way to put more plant-powered meals on the table!
-All you’ve got to do is throw in the ingredients, set the dial, and walk away.
-Plus, there’s nothing better than coming home after a long day of work to the smell or an overwhelming aromatic essence arising from the kitchen!
+This makes sorghum the perfect grain to have in your kitchen, as you can batch cook it, store it, and add it to soups, salads and even muffins later on in the week.

 Recent studies have shown that sorghum consumption may protect against diabetes and insulin resistance, help manage cholesterol, and may inhibit cancer tumor growth (1).
 Along with the added whole grain benefits, sorghum also absorbs the flavors of the ingredients and herbs it’s combined with.
 In addition, a 3/4 cup cooked serving of whole grain sorghum has approximately 5g protein and 5g fiber, depending on the brand.
 So go ahead and enjoy all that this chili has to offer–it’s sure to become a staple on your dinner menu!